GoogleChromeLabs/comlink/README.md

 Comlink allows you to expose an arbitrary JavaScript value (objects, classes, functions, etc) to the endpoint of an communications channel.
-Anything that works with `postMessage` can be used as a communication channel. on the other end of that channel you can use Comlink to synthesize an ES6 proxy.
+Anything that works with `postMessage` can be used as a communication channel.
+On the other end of that channel you can use Comlink to synthesize an ES6 proxy.
 Every action performed on that proxy object will be serialized using a simple (and naïve) RPC protocol and be applied to the exposed value on the other side.